Intel HPC Roadmap: 800W Rialto Bridge GPU, Falcon Shores XPU, Ponte Vecchio with HBM Benchmarks

 Intel's keynote at the International Supercomputing Conference came with a new roadmap as it works towards its daunting goal of delivering Zettascale-class performance by 2027.
 As you can see in Intel's Super Compute Silicon Roadmap above, today's announcements include the first details of Intel's Rialto Bridge GPUs, the next generation of its yet-to-be-launched Ponte Vecchio GPUs.
 The Rialto Bridge data center GPUs will sport up to 160 cores fabbed on a newer process node, come with an obviously heavily-reworked architecture, operate at up to 800W, deliver up to 30% more performance in applications, and begin sampling in mid-2023.

-Additionally, Intel shared more details about the Falcon Shores XPU, a chip that will feature a varying number of compute tiles with x86 cores, GPU cores, and memory in a dizzying number of possible configurations when it comes to market in the 2024 timeframe.
+Additionally, Intel shared more details about the Falcon Shores XPU, a chip that will feature a varying number of compute tiles with x86 cores, GPU cores, and memory in a dizzying number of possible configurations.
+Intel plans to combine its CPU and GPU product lines into this singular composable product, merging the two lineups into one in 2024.

 We now also have the first benchmarks of Intel's HBM-equipped Sapphire Rapids server chips working their way to market to contend with AMD's Milan-X processors.
 Intel claims these chips offer up to three times the performance of their Ice Lake Xeon predecessors in memory throughput-limited applications.

-Delivering on Intel's Zettascale goal will require a series of advancements, many of them revolutionary, and today the company shared some of its nearer-term goals while also sketching out the broader long-term plan.
+Delivering on Intel's Zettascale goal will require a series of advancements, many of them revolutionary, and today the company also shared some of its nearer-term goals while also sketching out the broader long-term plan with a Zettascale building blocks roadmap.
 Let's dive into the announcements.

 Intel Rialto Bridge GPU and XPU Manager

-Intel is sticking with naming its enterprise-class GPUs after Italian bridges, with the current-gen Ponte Vecchio to be followed by Rialto Bridge, Intel's next-gen data center GPU that will come to market in 2023.
-Intel divulged that this chip will feature up to 160 Xe cores, a substantial increase over the 128 cores present on Ponte Vecchio.
+Intel is sticking with naming its enterprise-class GPUs after Italian bridges, with the current-gen Ponte Vecchio followed by Rialto Bridge, Intel's next-gen data center GPU that will come to market in 2023.
+Intel divulged that this chip would feature up to 160 Xe cores, a substantial increase over the 128 cores present on Ponte Vecchio.

 As we can see above, while the Ponte Vecchio design consisted of 16 total compute tiles arranged in two banks that run down the center of the chip, with eight cores per tile, Rialto Bridge only has eight longer tiles with (presumably) 20 Xe cores apiece, signifying a significant design shift.

 We also see that Ponte Vecchio's Rambo Cache tiles have been removed, though there are still eight HBM tiles of an unknown flavor flanking the cores while two Xe Link tiles are arranged at opposing corners of the chip package.
-The final four images in the above album include block diagrams of the current-gen Ponte Vecchio design to help illustrate the differences.
+To help illustrate the differences, the final six images in the above album include block diagrams of the current-gen Ponte Vecchio design.

+Rialto Bridge comes with a newer unspecified process node, but Intel hasn't specified which components will get upgrades (presumably, all will move to newer nodes).
+Currently, Intel uses its 'Intel 7' node for Ponte Vecchio's base tile and cache, TSMC 5nm for the compute tile, and TSMC 7nm for the Xe Link tile.

-Rialto Bridge comes with a newer unspecified process node and architectural enhancements, similar to a "tick,' that confer up to a 30% performance improvement in applications over Ponte Vecchio.
-Intel hasn't provided any benchmarks to back up those claims yet.
+Rialto Bridge also comes with unspecified architectural enhancements, similar to a "tick,' that confer up to a 30% performance improvement in applications over Ponte Vecchio.
+Intel hasn't provided any benchmarks to back up those claims yet and we aren't sure if those improvements are at the same clocks/power envelope.
+However, the 30% projection closely tracks the 25% increase in core count, implying we're not going to see substantial IPC improvements.

 Intel Falcon Shores XPU

-This disaggregated chip design will have separate tiles of x86 compute cores and GPU cores, but those tiles can be used to create any mixture of the two additives, like an all-CPU model, an all-GPU model, or a mixed ratio of the two.
+This disaggregated chip design will have separate tiles of x86 compute and GPU cores, but Intel can use those tiles to create any mixture of the two additives, like an all-CPU model, an all-GPU model, or a mixed ratio of the two.
 Intel hasn't specified, but it is also feasible to expect that the x86 core tiles could have their own mixture of Performance cores (P-cores) and Efficiency cores (E-cores), or we could see clusters of P- and E-cores deployed as complete tiles of their own.
 Intel notes that these tiles will be fabbed on an unspecified Angstrom-era process node, though Intel's 20A seems to fit the bill for the tiles it could fab itself.

-Intel will also have smaller tiles for various flavors of HBM memory and networking additives.
+Falcon Shores will come armed with smaller tiles for various flavors of HBM memory and networking additives.
 The flexible ratio of CPU, GPU, memory, and networking functionality will allow Intel to quickly adjust its Falcon Shores SKUs late in the design process for specific or emerging workloads, an important consideration due to the rapidly-shifting landscape in the AI/ML space.
-Intel hasn't specified whether or not it will allow customers to mix and match to create their own preferred mixture of tiles, but this would fit well with the company's Intel Foundry Services (IFS) approach that will see it fabricate chips for other firms.
+Intel hasn't specified whether or not it will allow customers to mix and match to create their own preferred mixture of tiles, but this would fit well with the company's Intel Foundry Services (IFS) approach that will see it license its own IP and also fabricate chips for other firms.
+It also isn't hard to imagine other types of tiles, like FPGA or ASIC, working their way into the design if the money is right.

 Intel Sapphire Rapids HBM Benchmarks